 - the property does not exceed four units, and

 - more than two-thirds of the original indebtedness is still owed.

 If the amount owed is less, the redemption period is 12 months.
 If the property is abandoned, the redemption period is one month.

 Michigan law allows the purchaser at the foreclosure sale to inspect the interior and exterior of the home during the redemption period.
 If an inspection is refused or certain damage is found or is imminent, the purchaser can start proceedings to evict the resident and take over the property.

-Recently passed HB 5277 (Public Act 125 of 2014) requires the purchaser to give an initial notice and a second notice 72 hours before inspecting the interior of the home.
+The purchaser must give an initial notice and a second notice 72 hours before inspecting the interior of the home.
 It also limits the number of interior reviews that the purchaser may conduct.
-HB 5277 also requires that the foreclosed homeowners tell the purchaser when they are moving out, if the purchaser has provided such notice, and they plan to vacate the property before the redemption period expires.
+The law also requires that the foreclosed homeowners tell the purchaser when they are moving out, if the purchaser has provided such notice, and they plan to vacate the property before the redemption period expires.